FabioAugustoRodrigues/FabioAugustoRodrigues/README.md

 I'm a Software Engineer Student at Unicesumar and currently working as a Fullstack developer

 - Fullstack Developer
-- Stack: Laravel, Spring Framework, MySQL, Node, ReactJS, Docker
+- Stack: Laravel, Spring Framework, MySQL, Node, Angular, TypeScript
-- Studying: TailwindCSS